Graduate opportunities in population genetics, phylogenetics, ecology, and evolution

-I am searching for talented graduates capable of working independently and collaboratively to join my laboratory in the Quantitative Systems Biology (QSB) and Environmental Systems (ES) graduate groups in the School of Natural Sciences.
-Research in my lab currently has 3 major focii: (1) Long-term ecological and evolutionary studies of invertebrates and fishes inhabiting seawater lakes in Palau which are being extended to similar systems in additional western Pacific countries.
-(2) Systematics, biogeography, ecology, and evolution of scyphozoan jellyfishes.
-(3) Population genetics and phylogeography of intertidal invertebrates of Pacific North America.
-Each has relevance to contemporary global issues such as conservation biology (e.g. marine protected areas), invasive species, and climate change.
-Students interested in developing aspects of these projects by bridging traditional disciplinary boundaries and integrating across the QSB, ES, Applied Mathematics, and Computer and Information Systems graduate groups are particularly encouraged to apply.
+I am searching for talented graduates capable of working independently and collaboratively to join my laboratory in the Quantitative Systems Biology (QSB) and Environmental Systems (ES) graduate groups, with the Department of Life & Environmental Sciences in the School of Natural Sciences.
+Students interested in developing aspects of ongoing projects, or bringing their own ideas, by bridging traditional disciplinary boundaries and integrating across the QSB, ES, Applied Mathematics, and Computer and Information Systems graduate groups are particularly encouraged to apply.

-Availability: I plan to invite one innovative and thoughtful student to join my lab each year.
+Availability: I plan to invite one or two innovative and thoughtful students to join my lab every 1-2 years.
 Please send a letter of enquiry to mdawson@ucmerced.edu.

 Coursework: Required coursework will vary depending on prior education, experience, and intended area of study.
 Phylogenetics, ecology, statistics, and modelling, as well as attending the School of Natural Sciences' various seminar series, are examples of courses that are likely to be recommended in consultation with each student.
 An unusual opportunity, being part of the UC system, is that students may also take courses at other UC institutions, such as the nearby Berkeley and Davis campuses which are centers of excellence in Integrative Biology and Ecology & Evolution.